Jasiuka/GuessNumberRemake/README.md

 Now I wanted to remake this game, because I have more knowledge of HTML & CSS and also with JavaScript.
-This time I used JavaScript classes for code architecture, with private fields, incapsulated functions, etc.
+This time I used JavaScript classes for code architecture, with private fields, encapsulated functions, etc.
 Also using local storage added possibility to save highscores.
 - Responsive design
 - Language change (EN - LT)